 When Euro Modernist Design Met American Chewing Gum

-20th century and modernist design heroes is confined to the usual suspects – Rand, Lustig, Sutnar, and such – you probably haven’t heard of Dorothy and Otis “Shep” Shepard.
+If your list of early 20th century and modernist design heroes is confined to the usual suspects – Rand, Lustig, Sutnar, and such – you probably haven’t heard of Dorothy and Otis “Shep” Shepard.
 These pioneers of populist American Modernism have unjustly escaped mainstream critical recognition for well over a half-century.
 But a new book has just come along to rectify that neglect: Dorothy and Otis: Designing the American Dream.

 “Dorothy and Otis” is written by designer/historian Norman Hathaway and writer/editor/curator Dan Nadel.
 It deftly chronicles the couple’s Euro modernist design aesthetics, an American outgrowth of A.M.
 Cassandre Deco-era styling.
 It deals in depth with an expansive range of accomplishments.
 Most notable are their iconic, three decade long packaging and promotion for Wrigley’s gum; their total identity overhaul of the Chicago Cubs that set the standard for marketing sports teams; and their spectacular Depression-era branding campaign that transformed sleepy Catalina Island into a luxury travel destination for the likes of Clark Gable, Betty Grable, and Cecil B. DeMille.
 It also documents their associations with top avant-garde designers such as László Moholy-Nagy, Mies van der Rohe, and Joseph Binder, whose graphic influence is readily apparent in much of their art.